 Acme Products: Yetta's notes are written by the Acme Note Writing Company.

-And subverted.
+The Butler Did It: Parodied and subverted.
 While the man who introduced himself as Jamesir Bensonmum, the butler, appears responsible, all explanations past the first involve him clearly not being the butler, including the final one that none of the cast see.
 Since this is a Dead Unicorn Trope, the real joke is that Neil Simon has Shown Their Work.

 Casting Gag: Peter Falk had started playing Columbo five years before.